-In 2016, the Company reversed valuation allowances associated with certain state tax net operating loss carryforwards of approximately \$5.5 as a result of certain tax planning strategies that were related to legal entity classification.
-A valuation allowance of \$0.2 remains for deferred tax assets related to other state net operating loss carryforwards and other state deferred tax assets of certain subsidiaries because, on a state reportable basis, it is more likely than not that these assets will expire unused.
-A valuation allowance of \$9.0 also exists for deferred tax assets related to certain operations of UGI France, Flaga and UGI International Holdings BV.
+In Fiscal 2017, the Company reversed \$7.6 in valuation allowances associated with foreign tax credit carryforwards whose utilization before expiration had previously not met a more-likely-than-not threshold.
+In Fiscal 2016, the Company reversed valuation allowances associated with certain state tax net operating loss carryforwards of approximately \$5.5 as a result of certain tax planning strategies that were related to legal entity classification.
 Operating activities and tax deductions related to the exercise of non-qualified stock options contributed to the state net operating losses disclosed above.
-We first recognize the utilization of state net operating losses from operations (which exclude the impact of tax deductions for exercises of non-qualified stock options) to reduce income tax expense.
-Then, to the extent state net operating loss carryforwards, if realized, relate to non-qualified stock option deductions, the resulting benefits are credited to
+Prior to the adoption of ASU 2016-09, we would first recognize the utilization of state net operating losses from operations (which exclude the impact of tax deductions for exercises of non-qualified stock options) to reduce income tax expense.
+Then, to the extent state net operating loss carryforwards, if realized, related to non-qualified stock option deductions, the resulting benefits were credited to UGI Corporation stockholders'

-(Millions of dollars and euros, except per share amounts and where indicated otherwise)
+(Currency in millions, except per share amounts and where indicated otherwise)

-UGI Corporation stockholders' equity.
-The table of deferred tax assets and liabilities do not include \$7.7 for Fiscal 2016 and \$6.5 for Fiscal 2015 of deferred tax assets and associated valuation allowance for unrealized state tax benefits for equity compensation deductions.
+equity.
+The Fiscal 2016 table of deferred tax assets and liabilities does not include \$7.7 of deferred tax assets and a corresponding valuation allowance for unrealized state tax benefits for share-based compensation deductions.